Chao216/Drum-Kit-Exercise/README.md

-# this is a repository for exercise JavaScript Mouse and Keyboard eventListener exercise.
+# this is a repository for practising JavaScript Mouse and Keyboard eventListener exercise.